Many people have a lover and many others would like to have it.

 In short, it is “someone” or “something” that disturbs our conscience to the point of drawing a smile at the thought of separating us, even for a moment, from the sad destiny of just enduring life.

 To endure is to just last and, deep down, it is the fear of truly living.
-It is to spy on how others live, it is to wander through doctors’ offices taking our blood pressure at every chance, to take multicolored remedies, to get away from the perks of life, to watch with disappointment each new wrinkle that returns the mirror, it is to worry and take care of the cold, the heat, the humidity, the sun, the rain, and any strong emotions in our lives.
+It is to spy on how others live, it is to wander through doctors’ offices taking our blood pressure at every chance, to take multicolored remedies, to get away from the perks of life, to watch with disappointment each new wrinkle that the mirror returns, it is to worry and take care of the cold, the heat, the humidity, the sun, the rain, and any strong emotions in our lives.

 To endure is to postpone the joy of today, using the uncertain and fragile reasoning that maybe we can do it tomorrow.